riz1ash786/portfolio/README.md

 - When the website is resized it adapts to different screen sizes and devices and also adapts to different viewpoints.

+- I have updated my portfolio with more recent examples of my work including a group project that my team and I created.

+- Also, I have updated my GitHub, resume and LinkedIn profiles.

 ---

 ## Screenshot of deployed application